Discover it® Secured Credit Card review: Earn cash back and build your credit

 After seven months Discover will automatically review your payment history and let you know if you qualify to graduate to an unsecured credit card, which means you don’t need a security deposit as collateral.

 Discover also supplies free access to your FICO credit score on your monthly statements.
 This can help you track your progress toward improving your credit.

 If you’re looking for a zero percent introductory offer, this likely isn’t the card for you.
-You’ll pay a 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*, but keep in mind that eats into your credit limit, which is determined by your deposit.
-Intro balance transfer APR is 10.99% for six months from the date of the first transfer.
-After the intro APR expires, you’ll pay a variable 22.99%.
-The annual percentage rate for purchases is a variable 22.99%.
-This is in line—or better than—other secured credit cards.
+You’ll pay a 3 percent intro balance transfer fee, up to 5 percent fee on future balance transfers (see terms)*, but keep in mind that eats into your credit limit, which is determined by your deposit.
+The intro balance transfer APR is 10.99 percent for six months from the date of the first transfer, after which you’ll pay a variable 23.24 percent ongoing APR.
+This is in line—or better than—other many secured credit cards.